UniversalViewer/universalviewer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Custom issue template
+name: Bug Reports
-about: Bug reports
+about: Use to report issues with the UV

 ---